mlkut/mns/design/names.md

 # Names

 Names are the human-readable identifiers of mns.
 This document specifies the name format and the prefix/suffix pools the system uses.
+A name looks like `davufezo-hosojise`.

 ## Format